discourse/discourse-subscriptions/README.md

 Accept payments from visitors to your [Discourse](https://www.discourse.org/) application.
 Integrates with [Stripe](https://stripe.com).

 This is a newer version of https://github.com/rimian/discourse-donations.
-Many thanks to Chris Beach and Angus McLeod who helped on that project.

 ## Installation